Dfmaaa/memleakd/README.md

 That is a shared object file.
 You need to set <code>LD_PRELOAD</code> to <code>./<shared object path> ./<target executable></code>.
 This will be automated in the future with the help of functions like <code>setenv, fork, execvp</code>.
 ## NOTE
-This only works on POSIX-compliant operating systems.
+This only works on unix-based operating systems.